mquan/cortex/README.md

 Cortex allows components to manage their own data instead of defining global update ACTIONS.
 A deeply nested data structure can simply be passed into the parent Component, which then passes pieces of the data onto child components without worrying about how they are used.

 Cortex also provides a few optimizations to help boost performance.
-Fist, Cortex will skip triggering React rerender when an update results in no actual data change.
+First, Cortex will skip triggering React rerender when an update results in no actual data change.
 Secondly, Cortex batches all updates in a cycle into one call so that React is only triggered to render once.
 This is especially useful when updating multiple data nodes, such as data in an array.

 # Basic example